-The U.N.'s nuclear watchdog agency confirmed on Monday that Tehran has breached a stockpile limit for low-level enriched uranium allowed under the 2015 nuclear deal between Iran and world powers.
+The U.N.'s nuclear watchdog agency confirmed on Monday that Tehran has breached a stockpile limit for low-level enriched uranium under the 2015 nuclear deal between Iran and world powers.

-Iran’s Foreign Minister Mohammad Javad Zarif warned his nation might further reduce its compliance with the deal, but said the latest measure was "reversible,” Iran’s state-run Islamic Republic News Agency reported.
+He warned that his nation might further reduce its compliance with the deal but said the latest measure was "reversible,” Iran’s state-run Islamic Republic News Agency reported.

-In May, Tehran announced plans to resume enriching uranium at higher levels if world powers would not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for the lifting of U.N.-brokered international sanctions.
+In May, Tehran announced plans to resume enriching uranium at higher levels if world powers do not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for the lifting of U.N.-brokered international sanctions.

 The Trump administration said it would continue its policy of maximum pressure on Tehran until "its leaders alter their course of action," and that the United States and Western allies will never allow Iran to develop nuclear weapons.

 The nuclear deal should have never allowed Iran to enrich uranium "at any level," the White House said in a statement.
 "There is little doubt that even before the deal’s existence, Iran was violating its terms.
 We must restore the longstanding nonproliferation standard of no enrichment for Iran."